NetBrainAPI/NetBrain-REST-API-R12.1/REST APIs Documentation/Device Group Management/Get Devices of Group.md

 ## Error Example 1: You are not allowed to perform this operation
 ```
 Input:
-    User does not have the privilege to make changes to <i>shared</i> device groups.
+    User does not have the privilege to make changes to shared device groups.

 Response:
     "You are not allowed to perform the operation.
 Failed! -